What is programming really about?

 Now this guy didn't have a clue about how swimming pools are made or what are the requirements for one.
 But his answer was what you can expect out of a programmer.

 His answer - Let's consider the components here - A pool, a fountain nearby, a changing room, a bar, a resting/sunbathing area, and some other stuff rich people have by their pools.
-Since here we are referring only the pool, I will only describe the pool.
+Since here we are referring to only the pool, I will only describe the pool.
 Also since Mark loves Star Wars, this would be a Star Wars themed pool.

 Let's consider the pool to be rectangular with a standard size of 16ft by 32ft.
 Now for lights, there will be one at every 4 ft along the perimeter.
 The colors of the lights will change if Mark decides to select Sith theme or a Jedi theme.
-On a closer look at the each of the light you will see a distinct star wars character on each of them, which will only be visible when you are close enough.
+On a closer look at each of the lights you will see a distinct star wars character on each of them, which will only be visible when you are close enough.
 The lights will also ..... gets interrupted by the interviewer

 Interviewer - Let's move on to another question.